BrandenEK/Blasphemous.Randomizer/README.md

 - A command has been added to respawn the player from the chosen starting location
 - Some doors will always remain the same as they are in the original game
+- The spawn points of a few doors have been modified
 - Platforms have been added to the main bell room in Jondo
 - The sword heart doesn't have to be unequipped for the Library bone puzzle
 - The chalice will never unfill
 - The Cistern shroud puzzle will be automatically completed if the shroud is equipped
+- The Albero warp room can not be teleported to until activated, and the gate has been removed

 ### Corpse hints